 The Institution of Engineering and Technology (IET) revealed in a report that up to 62 per cent of engineering employers say that graduates cannot offer the right skills, contributing to the engineering skills gap.

-Naomi Climer, IET president, said: “Demand for engineers is high but the report reveals deeper concern than ever around the skills and experience of our future workforce.”
+Naomi Climer, IET President, said: “Demand for engineers is high, but the report reveals deeper concern than ever around the skills and experience of our future workforce.”
 She went on to add: “Employers and educators must continue to strengthen their working relationships to ensure that the work experience they offer is designed with the skills gaps in mind.”

 In 2015, the scale of the global engineering staffing market was estimated to be roughly $26.4 billion.
 Europe was the largest regional market, with a 39 per cent global share, followed by North America at 34 per cent and the Asia/Pacific region at 21 per cent.

 According to the University of New South Wales, Australia is “desperately short of engineers,” with the country’s “demand for engineers far [exceeding] its supply of graduates”.
 Every year, a total of 18,000 engineering positions need to be filled.
-Almost 6,000 of those are taken by engineering students who graduate from universities in Australia, which leaves 12,000 positions available for qualified engineers.
+Almost 6,000 of those are taken by engineering students who graduate from universities in Australia, which leaves 12,000 posts available for qualified engineers.

 where engineers are needed most

-- Within the UK, demand for engineers is highest in the south-east region, where 43,000 jobs were posted in 2014, the latest year for which figures are available.
+- Within the UK, demand for engineers is highest in the southeast region, where 43,000 jobs were posted in 2014, the latest year for which figures are available.